freakout42/formax/README.md

 ============================================
 **formax** is a tool for developing and executing user friedly character based database applications with extreme efficiency.
-The concept of Oracle Forms is combined with curses as the terminal interface, ODBC for universal database access and JavaScript for the trigger language.
-The result is the most efficient solution possible for the end-user.
+It joins the concept of venerable Oracle Forms with curses as the terminal interface, ODBC for universal database access and JavaScript for the trigger language.
+The result is the most efficient solution possible for the end user.
 The applications can be build with minimal effort using a nocode approach.\
 Click on the image for a non technical description: